 HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows

 Step 10.
-Now, browse to the following path in the Registry Editor:-
+Now, browse the following path in the Registry Editor:-

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Search